ANAT3231 Projects 2017

-You should now on the project discussion page add your own suggestion for a specific topic.
+The main topic this year will be "Cells of the Pancreas".
 Once your group has agreed on the topic, add this as a heading to the project page before Lab 3.
+No two groups can have the same cell topic.

 Groups - Topics